featurevisor/featurevisor/docs/groups.md

 ## Limitations

-- A feature can only belong to maximum one group at a time
+- A feature can only belong to a maximum of one group at a time
 - A feature cannot repeat in the same group's slots (this will be supported in a future version)

 ## Guides

 To maintain consistent bucketing, you are advised to:

-- keep mutual exclusions in mind before creating the feature and the group
+- Keep mutual exclusions in mind before creating the feature and the group.
-- create them together, and then add the rollout rules to the feature
+- Create them together, and then add the rollout rules to the feature.
-- plan the percentage distribution in your slots when creating the group, and do not change those values afterwards
+- Plan the percentage distribution in your slots early when creating the group, and do not change those values afterwards.
+- Start with a bigger slot for your feature, even if you do not want to use the full percentage value for your feature's rules.
+You can slowly increase it at feature's rule level later.
-- you can set `feature: false` if you want to remove a feature from a group's slot without any replacement
+- You can set `feature: false` if you want to remove a feature from a group's slot without any replacement feature.

 Rely on [Linting YAMLs](/docs/linting-yamls) to catch any mistakes.